hyperledger-archives/grid-rfcs/0000-catalog.md

     string catalog_id = 2;
     string name = 3;
     string expiry_date = 4;
-    repeated PropertyValues properties = 4;
+    repeated PropertyValues properties = 5;
 }

 Validation requirements:

 - If a catalog with catalog_id already exists the transaction is invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
 - The agent must have the permission can_create_catalog for the organization, otherwise the transaction is invalid.

+If all requirements are met, the transaction will be accepted, the batch will be written to a block, and the catalog will be created in state.

+The inputs for CatalogCreateAction must include:

+Address of the Agent submitting the transaction Address of the Organization the Catalog is being created for Address of the Catalog to be created

+The outputs for CatalogCreateAction must include:

+Address of the Catalog created

+### CatalogDeleteAction
+CatalogDeleteAction adds a new catalog to state.
+The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the delete transaction.
+(Organizations and agents are defined by the Pike smart contract.)

+message CatalogDeleteAction {
+    // GS1 Company Prefix from owner + catalog_id are use as
+    // a composite key for determining the state address string owner = 1;
+    string catalog_id = 2;
+}

+Validation requirements:

+- If a catalog with catalog_id exists the transaction is valid, otherwise it's invalid.
-- If the product_namespace is GS1, the organization must contain a GS1 Company Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a GTIN if GS1, otherwise the transaction is invalid.
+- The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
+- The agent must have the permission can_delete_catalog for the organization, otherwise the transaction is invalid.

+If all requirements are met, the transaction will be accepted, the batch will be written to a block, and the catalog will be created in state.

+The inputs for CatalogDeleteAction must include:

+Address of the Agent submitting the transaction Address of the Organization the Catalog is being created for Address of the Catalog to be deleted

+The outputs for CatalogDeleteAction must include:

+Address of the Catalog to be deleted

+### CatalogReplicateAction
+CatalogReplicateAction adds a new catalog to state.
+The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the delete transaction.
+(Organizations and agents are defined by the Pike smart contract.)

+message CatalogReplicateAction {
+    // GS1 Company Prefix from owner + catalog_id are use as
+    // a composite key for determining the state address string owner = 1;
+    string catalog_id = 2;
+    string name = 3;
+    string expiry_date = 4;
+    repeated PropertyValues properties = 5;
+}

+Validation requirements:

+- If a catalog with catalog_id exists the transaction is invalid.
-- The properties must be valid for the product_namespace.
-For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
-If it includes a property not in the GS1 Schema the transaction is invalid.
+- The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
+- The agent must have the permission can_replicate_catalog for the organization, otherwise the transaction is invalid.

+If all requirements are met, the transaction will be accepted, the batch will be written to a block, and the product will be created in state.

+The inputs for CatalogDeleteAction must include:

+Address of the Agent submitting the transaction Address of the Organization the Catalog is being created for Address of the Catalog to be replicated

+The outputs for CatalogDeleteAction must include:

+Address of the Catalog to be replicated
+Address of the CatalogProducts it's replicating

+## Catalog_Product Actions (operations)

 AddProductsToCatalog
 RemoveProductsFromCatalog